gray rectangle with angle

 Almost a year past the intended ruling and the Federal Motor Carrier Safety Administration has yet to implement the impeding speed limiter law.
 While the exact speed proposed is still unclear, the industry is preparing itself for the far-reaching implications.

-And while the most recent deadline is about to be in the rearview mirror, it seems unlikely there will be any movement soon since all FMCSA rules must first go through the White House Office of Information and Regulatory Affairs (OIRA) review process, and as of May 3, OIRA hadn’t received the rule from the FMCSA.
+And while the most recent deadline is in the rearview mirror, the new May 2025 deadline seems optimistic since all FMCSA rules must first go through the White House Office of Information and Regulatory Affairs (OIRA) review process and OIRA hadn’t received the rule from the FMCSA.

 So what’s taking so long?
 Well, it’s complicated.
 Let’s take a closer look.